SAP-samples/teched2023-DA271/exercises/ex3/README.md

-# Add labels & internationalization
+# Add Labels & Internationalization

 In this exercise we enhance the data model such that we add labels to countries & regions as well as full names to employees.

-## Add language-independent labels to employees & companies
+## Add Language-independent Labels to Employees & Companies

 In this exercise we deal with language-independent labels for company names & employees.
 These obviously don't change with the user language.

-### Update Employee labels
+### Update Employee Labels

 -   Open entity V4D_Employees and do these changes
     -   Add semantic type of FULL NAME to Text